 No fee is charged for enrollment of qualified students in music organizations.
 Enrollment may be repeated each semester for credit as indicated.
 Students seeking the B.A. or B.S. degree in Buchtel College may include only 4 such credits in the minimum 128 credits required for graduation.
+Students seeking the B.S. degree in the College of Education include credits in Music Organizations in the 42 semester hours of "musical performance" required for the degree.

 18:1.
-UNIVERSITY SINGERS.
-Each semester.
+University Singers.
 3 hours a week.
 1 credit.